ricardobrg/website/src/docs/development/accessibility-and-localization/internationalization.md

 content to all combinations of these country codes.
-If a user's preferred locale is not specified, then the closest match is used instead, which will likely contain differences to what the user expects.
+If a user's preferred locale is not specified, then the closest match is used instead, which likely contains differences to what the user expects.
 Flutter only resolves to locales defined in `supportedLocales`.
 Flutter provides scriptCode-differentiated
 localized content for commonly used languages.